Words and Photos: Eilon Paz

 Barbra Streisand and Barry Gibb’s Guilty LP is my first memory of music.
 It also prevented my parents from strangling me as a colicky 2-year-old.
 They would put this on and I would fall asleep immediately.

-A: I have always been partial to the female voice.
-I remember when my dad told me the Bee Gees weren’t women.
-I was devastated.
+I have always been partial to the female voice.
+I remember when my dad told me the Bee Gees weren’t women; I was devastated.
 I had been convinced their voices were female and I preferred it that way.
 When I first discovered the gazillions of female singers and girl groups who made records in the ’60s in the US, UK, France and Japan, I knew I had to have each and every record.
 I think many would agree that the ’60s were the renaissance period of the 20th Century, especially for music.
-Some of the greatest records of all time were written during the ’60s, and many of those happened to be by girl groups—The Ronettes’ “Be My Baby,” the Supremes’ “Can’t Hurry Love,” and the Shangri Las’ “Leader of the Pack” are the obvious choices, but this was a time when every songwriter, producer and artist was striving for a hit, and as a result the output of material was top of the line, exceptionally high in quality.
-Every drop of talent, every gorgeous melody was put into those records because competition was fierce, and only the greatest records made the top of the charts.
+Some of the greatest records of all time were written during the ’60s and many of those happened to be by girl groups.
+The Ronettes’ “Be My Baby,” the Supremes’ “Can’t Hurry Love,” and the Shangri-Las’ “Leader of the Pack” are the obvious choices, but this was a time when every songwriter, producer and artist was striving for a hit, and as a result the output of material was top of the line, exceptionally high in quality.
+Every drop of talent, every gorgeous melody was put into those records because competition was fierce and only the greatest records made the top of the charts.

-Q: Seems like your interest in ’60s girl groups influenced your sense of style.
+It seems like your interest in ’60s girl groups has influenced your sense of style.

 The Cookies’ “I Never Dreamed.”
 Definitely in my top ten favorite songs of all time.
 This beat up copy was all I had until last week when I scored a pristine copy at the Allentown record fair.
 Happy days!

 The Three Degrees’ “Collage.”
 Thanks to my friend and collector Bob Stanley for bringing this MIND-BLOWING psych-soul B-side to my attention.